yash6318/MyAcademia/README.md

 # Tech Stack

-The app is made on Django REST Framework with MySQL integration.
+The app is made on Django a Python (high-level Python web Framework) with MySQL integration.